GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

    Configuration of the slot for proppant transport experiment (after `Chun et al., 2020 <https://www.sciencedirect.com/science/article/pii/S0920410519309441>`__)

 To simulate proppant transport phenomenon, a proppant solver based on the assumption of multi-component single phase flow is used in this example.
 Proppant concentration and distribution within the slot are numerically calculated by solving the equations of proppant transport in hydraulic fractures.
-These numerical predictions are then compared with the corresponding testing results `(Chun et al., 2020)  <https://www.sciencedirect.com/science/article/pii/S0920410519309441>`__ to check the accuracy of modelling results.
+These numerical predictions are then validated against the corresponding testing results `(Chun et al., 2020)  <https://www.sciencedirect.com/science/article/pii/S0920410519309441>`__.

-In this example, we focus our attention on the ``Solver`` tags, the ``Constitutive`` tags, and the ``FieldSpecifications`` tags.
+In this example, we focus our attention on the ``Solvers``, ``Constitutive`` and ``FieldSpecifications`` tags.

 ------------------------------
 Mesh